-CLI iii In the event that these regulations contradict those of the rules of the International Federation of Sport Climbing (IFSC), these BUCS sport specific regulations will supersede, unless specifically stated otherwise.
+CLI iii In the event that these regulations contradict the rules of the International Federation of Sport Climbing (IFSC), these BUCS sport specific regulations will supersede, unless specifically stated otherwise.

 CLI 1 Championships BUCS will host annually a Climbing Championships.
 The programme shall include the events listed in Appendix 1 (‘BUCS Competition Offer and Associated BUCS Points’), subject to entry numbers.
 All competition specific event information will be available in the event entry information and pre-event information.